vatpac-technology/sops/docs/aerodromes/Bankstown.md

 #### Next Call

-Tower will now coordinate with the relevant Class C sector above them for permission to release the aircraft into their CTA.
+When the aircraft is ready for departure, Tower will coordinate with the relevant Class C sector above them for permission to release the aircraft into their CTA.

 !!! example
     **BK ADC** -> **SY TCU**: "Next, UJN, runway 29C"